OUR OFFERING

 Sustainable Space Economy (SSE) has worked with a wide range of companies and organisations.

-Timo has 25+ years of international working experience from enterprises (Nokia & Microsoft), space SMEs (Aurora Propulsion Technologies) and startup accelerators (AppCampus – Nokia, Microsoft and Aalto University).
+Timo has 25+ years of international working experience from corporates (Nokia & Microsoft), space SMEs (Aurora Propulsion Technologies) and startup accelerators (AppCampus – Nokia & Microsoft).

 He brings a rare blend of strategic leadership, change management, business development, project management and experience about working with cross‑functional teams.